 where $x\in\real^{n}$ is the state of the LTI system, $u\in\real^{m}$ is the control input, $A\in\real^{n\times n}$, $B\in\real^{n\times m}$, and $\mc{D}$ denotes either the continuous time differential operator or the discrete-time shift operator, the EAP involves finding a real feedback matrix $F\in\real^{m\times n}$ such that the eigenvalues of the closed loop matrix $A_c(F)\triangleq A+BF$ coincide with a given set $\mc{S} = \{\lambda_1,\lambda_2,\cdots,\lambda_n\}$ that is closed under complex conjugation.

 It is well known that the existence of $F$ depends on the controllability properties of the pair $(A,B)$.
 Further, for single input systems ($m=1$), the feedback vector that assigns the eigenvalues is unique and can be obtained using the Ackermann's formula \cite{PJA-ANM:05}.
 On the other hand, for multi-input systems ($m>1$), the feedback matrix is not unique and there exists a flexibility to choose the eigenvectors of the closed loop system.
 This flexibility can be utilized to choose a feedback matrix that satisfies some auxiliary control criteria in addition to assigning the eigenvalues.
 For instance, the feedback matrix can be chosen to minimize the sensitivity of the closed loop system to perturbations in the system parameters, thereby making the system robust.
-This is known as Robust Eigenvalue Assignment Problem (REAP).
+This is known as Robust Eigenvalue Assignment Problem (REAP) \cite{JK-NKN-PVD:85}.
 Alternatively, one can choose the feedback matrix with minimum gain, thereby reducing the overall control effort.
-This is known as Minimum Gain Eigenvalue Assignment Problem (MGEAP).
-Both of these problems have been studied extensively \cite{JK-NKN-PVD:85}-\cite{AP-RS-TN:15}.
+This is known as Minimum Gain Eigenvalue Assignment Problem (MGEAP) \cite{AP-RS-TN:15,YJP:16}.

 Recently, considerable attention has been given to the study and design of sparse feedback control systems, where certain entries of the matrix $F$ are required to be zero.
-Feedback sparsity typically arises in large scale systems in which the controllers do not have access to all the states of the system.
-Sparsity may also be a result of the special structure of the control system which prohibits feedback from some states to the controllers.
+Feedback sparsity typically arises in decentralized control problems for large scale and interconnected systems with multiple controllers \cite{BB-FP-MAD:02}, where each controller has access to only some partial states of the system.
+Such constraints in decentralized control problems are typically specified by information patterns that govern which controllers have access to which states of the system \cite{MR-SL:06,AM-NCM-MCR-SY:12}.
+Sparsity may also be a result of the special structure of a centralized control system which prohibits feedback from some states to the controllers.